Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Nontechnical overviews of main results, proofs and applications

-For more specific and general statements about regularity results, see the lemmas we list above (i.e. \autoref{stateRegularity}) where some uniform conditions on $ F, G, u, i $ and $ X, Y, M $ can be only around $ u(M) $ (i.e. the \emph{inflowing} case); see also \autoref{thmC}.
-In \autoref{bounded}, we also give the corresponding regularity results for the case when $ i $ is a `bounded' section without proofs (due to the same method as proving \autoref{thmB00}) which was also studied in \cite{CY94}, while this case can be taken as a supplement of \autoref{thmB00}.
-In fact, the regularity results do not depend on the existence results, see \autoref{generalized}.
+For more specific and general statements of the regularity results, see the lemmas we listed above or \autoref{stateRegularity} where some uniform conditions on $ F, G, u, i $ and $ X, Y, M $ can be only around $ u(M) $ (i.e. the \emph{inflowing} case); see also \autoref{thmC}.
+In \autoref{bounded}, we also give the corresponding regularity results (without proof) when $ i $ is a `bounded' section, which was also studied in \cite{CY94}; this case is a complement to \autoref{thmB00}.
+In fact, the regularity results do not depend on the existence results (see \autoref{generalized}).